Labonneguigue/Labonneguigue.github.io/_posts/2018-10-10-Building-A-Self-Driving-RC-Car.md

 In practice, each time the signal needs to be flipped, an interruption is triggered.
 Because the Raspberry Pi is running Linux (Raspbian), it is not really good at handling hardware triggered interruptions.
 The traditional ISR (Interrupt Service Routine) usually used on an Arduino board would be quite tricky to use on the Pi.

-Fortunately boards like the PCA9685 are very cheap and very efficient at generating a nice PWM.
+Fortunately, boards like the PCA9685 are very cheap and very efficient at generating a nice PWM.
 As a result, the Raspberry Pi sends the required duty cycle to the PCA9685 board using an I2C communication and the later takes on the task a scheduling the PWM correctly.

 ![alt text](../images/PCA9685.jpg)

 Due to how the servo is placed onto the car the steering response is not linear to the command.
-I had to calibrate the car to find its dead straight steering signal and then I divided the both sides, left and right, to have a linear response relative to their maximums.
+I had to calibrate the car to find its dead straight steering signal and then I divided both sides, left and right, to have a linear response relative to their maximums.

 Finally, thanks to a colleague who let me use the tools from Continental's car workshop, I cut the transparent plastic surface and placed the components on top.
 I screwed some and used some velcro for others (like the Raspberry Pi) so I could unmount them from the car when needed.